anandjanki/thoughtart/content/courses/add-math/functions/sets/index.md

 weight: 1
 ---

-In a class of 20 children, 5 of them like History, 10 of them like English and 15 of them like Math!!
-Do you think this is an impossible statement, or is it possible to have class of only 20 children where all the conditions above are satisfied?
-What if we are posed an additional question - what is the maximum number of students who may not like any of these three subjects?
+In a class of 20 learners, 5 of them have taken History, 10 of them have taken English and 15 of them have taken Math!!
+Do you think this is an impossible statement, or is it possible to have class of only 20 learners where all the conditions above are satisfied?
+What if we are posed an additional question - what is the maximum number of learners who may not have taken any of these three subjects?

 Set theory can be used to answer such questions, as we will see shortly.
 But set theory goes way beyond this.
 Set theory is considered by many mathematicians as the foundations of pretty much all of mathematics, from which nearly all of mathematics can be derived!
 Such is the fundamental nature of set theory.
 For our pruposes, we will take a somewhat simplistic approach to set theory (what is called the naïve set theory or also the intuitive set theory defined using natural language rather than formal axioms) that still gives a pretty good flavor of the theory and its basic principles.